zabbix/zabbix/templates/net/mikrotik/mikrotik_snmp/README.md

 ### Known Issues

-- Description: Doesn't have ifHighSpeed filled. fixed in more recent versions
+- Description: Doesn't have ifHighSpeed filled.
+Fixed in more recent versions
   - Version: RouterOS 6.28 or lower

 - Description: Doesn't have any temperature sensors